hypercube-lab/hypercube/README.md

 HyperCube is designed as the next generation infrascture for Metaverse and AI.

 In order to prompot HyperCube technology and making mass adoption of blockchain technology possbile, SuperFulx Quntumn (SQ) is formed by Apex Dex Foundation (ADF).
+SQ is not actively researching various key technology using blockchain technology, for which will be disclosed

 In our vision, HyperCube will be widely used as a key infrastructure for various industries, like Finance, Manufacturing, Transportation, Entertainment and Goverment, providing vital support of computing power and storage capability.